isomerpages/moe-queenstownpri/_about-us/School Rules and Expectations.md

 <p>Raise hand if help is needed and wait to be attended to by the invigilator.</p>
 </li>
 <li>
-<p>Check and see that the paper has all the relevant pages.&nbsp; Read the
+<p>Check and see that the paper has all the relevant pages.
+Read the instructions
-instructions provided in the question booklets, answer booklets and Optical Answer Sheet (OAS) carefully.</p>
+provided in the question booklets, answer booklets and Optical Answer Sheet (OAS) carefully.</p>
 </li>
 <li>
 <p>The duration of each examination paper includes the time for reading the
-questions, writing and/or shading your answers on the OAS, etc.&nbsp; No extra time will be given.</p>
+questions, writing and/or shading your answers on the OAS, etc. No extra time will be given.</p>
 </li>
 <li>
 <p>Read all questions carefully.
 No marks will be awarded for information